Project Zero 2: Wii Edition

-Original director Makoto Shibata and producer Keisuke Kikuchi reprised their roles, creating a remake of Crimson Butterfly using unused concepts from the development of Fatal Frame: Mask of the Lunar Eclipse (2008).
+Original director Makoto Shibata and producer Keisuke Kikuchi reprised their roles, incorporating unused concepts from Fatal Frame: Mask of the Lunar Eclipse (2008).
 The gameplay was reworked based on Mask of the Lunar Eclipse, and the characters and environments redesigned.
 Singer-songwriter Tsuki Amano returned to provide a new theme song.
-While released in Japan and PAL regions, it was not released in North America.
-The game saw generally positive reviews from journalists.

-Content and gameplay
+While released in Japan and PAL regions.
+Journalists generally praised the gameplay alterations compared to the original, but faulted its control scheme and English dub.

+Gameplay

 Project Zero 2: Wii Edition is a survival horror in which the player controls Mio Amakura as she searches for her twin sister Mayu in the haunted Minakami Village.
-The game is a remake of Fatal Frame II: Crimson Butterfly, released in 2003 for PlayStation 2 and the following year for Xbox with additional content.
-The storyline revolves around Mio and Mayu being drawn into the aftermath of a failed ritual where one twin must sacrifice another to restrain a dark power called the Hellish Abyss.
-The game has six endings, four of them carried over from the original game and its Xbox port, gained either on different difficulties, watching certain in-game events, or completing battle scenes within a given time limit.
+The game is a remake of Fatal Frame II: Crimson Butterfly (2003).
 Basic gameplay is carried over from the original.
 Mio explores Minakami Village, solving puzzles and fighting hostile ghosts to progress through the game.
-She can pick up progression items and resources including health restoratives and film types serving as ammunition for the series' recurring Camera Ocscura.
-Using the Camera Obscure when ghosts appear, the game switches to a first-person perspective.
-Greater damage is dealt when a ghost is caught at chose range, in mid-attack, or when multiple ghosts are caught in the same shot.
-The Camera Obscura can be upgraded using lenses found during the game, and points earned by both defeating hostile ghosts and capturing non-hostile ghosts which briefly appear.
+She can pick up progression items and resources including health restoratives and film types, with the latter of which serving as ammunition for the Fatal Frame series' recurring weapon the Camera Obscura.
+Using the Camera Obscura when ghosts appear, the game switches to a first-person perspective where Mio must take photos of ghosts to damage them.
+Greater damage is dealt when a ghost is photographed at chose range, in mid-attack, or when multiple ghosts are caught in the same shot.
+The Camera Obscura can be upgraded using lenses found during the game, and points earned by both defeating hostile ghosts and taking photographs of non-hostile ghosts which briefly appear.

 Unlike the overhead fixed-perspective camera of the original, Project Zero 2: Wii Edition uses an over-the-shoulder camera similar to Resident Evil 4.
 The controls are adjusted for the Wii Remote and Nunchuck, incorporating motion control elements for controlling the Camera Obscura and aiming a torch in earlier parts of the game.
-An element carried over from Mask of the Lunar Eclipse is the need to hold the action button to interact with objects or pick up items.
-There is a chance for a ghost attack.
-A new game mode is "Haunted House", a first-person on-rails experience where players must remain still while holding the Wii controls while ghosts appear to scare the player.
+An element carried over from the fourth series entry Mask of the Lunar Eclipse is the need to hold the action button to interact with objects or pick up items.
+A ghost hand may randomly appear and attack while the button is held, requiring Mio to break free if caught.
+A new game mode is "Haunted House", a first-person on-rails experience with stages unlocked by progressing through the story and accessed through the friendly ghost Kureha.
+During these stages, players may be required to either take pictures of ghosts, collect dolls while pursued by a spirit that is frozen when looked at, or keep the Nunchuck still when a ghost suddenly appears.